 Ruth Donaldson RGN,PGDip.
 (COSCA, MBABCP)

-I am a fully qualified cognitive behaviour therapist offering positive support and assistance to individuals in Lanark and the surrounding Clydesdale area.
+I am a fully qualified cognitive behavioural therapist offering positive support and assistance to individuals in Lanark and the surrounding Clydesdale area.
 Cognitive Behavioural Therapy (CBT) is a talking therapy which focuses on issues occurring in the 'here and now' The therapist and client work collaboratively to identify and change unhelpful thoughts, behaviours and beliefs.
 Through the development of individual coping strategies and the promotion of emotional wellbeing, positive long-term outcomes should be achieved.

 As well as being a therapist I am also a Registered General Nurse with 28 years’ experience.
 During my career, I have cared for patients with a wide variety of medical conditions.
 In particular, I have detailed training and experience in the care of patients with addiction and in the care of the elderly.
 I have seen people at their very worst physically and emotionally and I recognise the importance of caring for our mental health as well as our physical health.